-- ❖ Discipline misbehaving children for what they do, not for how they feel. - Use misbehaviour as a 'teaching time' to help your child understand his emotion: give that feeling a name and explain why the behaviour was unacceptable. - ❖ When the child has a problem, help them: (1) think about what they want to see happen, (2) think of several ideas for doing this, and (3) pick a solution.
+- Use misbehaviour as a 'teaching time' to help your child understand his emotion: give that feeling a name and explain why the behaviour was unacceptable. - When the child has a problem, help them: (1) think about what they want to see happen, (2) think of several ideas for doing this, and (3) pick a solution.